PUBLIC SERVICE ARTICLE

 - I can be poised and comfortable among strangers as I am no longer needing their recognition, attention, acceptance and approval.

-- I am learning not to belittle my talents, possessions and achievements.
+- I am learning not to belittle my talents, abilities, possessions and achievements.

 - I can anticipate new endeavors with a quiet self-assurance and confidence.

 - I have no need to prove others wrong and less than to make myself right and better than.

 Exercise Group 9.
 Self-Affirmations:/Beliefs

 - I can let others be “wrong” without needing or attempting to correct them.

 - I am learning not to fear others’ insults, ridicule, pronouncements, condemnations, attitudes and opinions.